rightbrainpapi/csHints/README.md

 # CS Hints

-Cut through the clutter.
-Find coding resources built to help you master technical concepts.
-CS Hints is a search engine to help you search for, save, and share technical resources.
+Has anyone ever asked you for a recommend list of resources to learn how to code?
+Well our team has been asked many times over.
+This is why we decided to build CS Hints.

-Has anyone ever asked you for resources to learn how to code?
-Well our team has been asked plenty.
-That is why we decided to build CS Hints.
+CS Hints cuts through the clutter to deliver coding resources built to help you master technical concepts.
+CS Hints allows users to search for, save, and share technical resources with friends or themselves.

 ## Getting Started